imapoundhound/DiscGolfForIdiots-main/README.md

 # DiscGolfForIdiots

+A fun disc golf game that will generate creative games to play at the course:
+Ace Race
+putting games
+  Pig
+  Horse
+  around the world
+silly games
+  pin the tail on the birdie
+  drunk discgolf
+randomize playing format
+  throw from long/short TO long/short
+  which hand to throw /putt with
+  Forehand /Backhand
-A fun disc golf scoring application for iOS and Android.
+scoring application for iOS and Android.

 ## Project Setup